grafana/jsonnet-libs/apache-couchdb-mixin/README.md

 ## Alerts Overview

-- CouchDbHigh4xxResponseCodes: There are a high number of 4xx responses for incoming requests to a node.
+- CouchDBHigh4xxResponseCodes: There are a high number of 4xx responses for incoming requests to a node.
-- CouchDbHigh5xxResponseCodes: There are a high number of 5xx responses for incoming requests to a node.
+- CouchDBHigh5xxResponseCodes: There are a high number of 5xx responses for incoming requests to a node.
-- CouchDbModerateRequestLatency: There is a moderate level of request latency for a node.
+- CouchDBModerateRequestLatency: There is a moderate level of request latency for a node.
-- CouchDbHighRequestLatency: There is a high level of request latency for a node.
+- CouchDBHighRequestLatency: There is a high level of request latency for a node.
-- CouchDbManyReplicatorJobsPending: There is a high number of replicator jobs pending for a node.
+- CouchDBManyReplicatorJobsPending: There is a high number of replicator jobs pending for a node.
-- CouchDbReplicatorJobsCrashing: There are replicator jobs crashing for a node.
+- CouchDBReplicatorJobsCrashing: There are replicator jobs crashing for a node.
-- CouchDbReplicatorChangesQueuesDying: There are replicator changes queue process deaths for a node.
+- CouchDBReplicatorChangesQueuesDying: There are replicator changes queue process deaths for a node.
-- CouchDbReplicatorConnectionOwnersCrashing: There are replicator connection owner process crashes for a node.
+- CouchDBReplicatorConnectionOwnersCrashing: There are replicator connection owner process crashes for a node.
-- CouchDbReplicatorConnectionWorkersCrashing: There are replicator connection worker process crashes for a node.
+- CouchDBReplicatorConnectionWorkersCrashing: There are replicator connection worker process crashes for a node.

 ## Install tools